 Operation and Maintenance (O&M) Costs

-Definition: Operation and maintenance (O&M) costs represent the all-in fixed and variable expenditures required to operate and maintain a wind plant, including items noted in the components of O&M table below.
+Definition: Operation and maintenance (O&M) costs represent the all-in fixed and variable expenditures required to operate and maintain a wind plant, including items noted in the components of table below (Components of O&M Costs).
 For land-based wind, the all-in O&M expenditures is reported in FOM.

-Base Year: The all-in O&M of $43/kW-yr in the Base Year is estimated from Assessing Wind Power Operating Costs in the United States: Results from a Survey of Wind Industry Experts (Wiser et al., 2019) and is also reported in the 2019 Cost of Wind Energy Review (Stehly et al., 2020).
+Base Year: The all-in O&M of $43/kW-yr in the Base Year is estimated from Assessing Wind Power Operating Costs in the United States: Results from a Survey of Wind Industry Experts (Wiser et al., 2019) and is also reported in the 2020 Cost of Wind Energy Review (Stehly and Duffy, 2022).
 No variation of FOM with wind speed class (or wind speed) is assumed.
 The following chart shows all-in O&M expenditures based on wind plant commissioning date.

 Source: (Wiser et al., 2019)

 Future Years: Future FOM is assumed to decline by approximately 10% by 2030 in the Moderate Scenario and 20% in the Advanced Scenario.
 These values are informed by recent benchmarking work for wind power operating costs in the United States (Wiser et al., 2019).
-The ATB does not consider differences in regional FOM costs associated with labor, materials or differences in O&M strategies—for example, operating the wind plant to maximize tax credits by deferring maintenance activities.
+The ATB does not consider differences in regional FOM costs associated with labor, materials or differences in O&M strategies (e.g., operating the wind plant to maximize tax credits by deferring maintenance activities).

 Use the following table to view the components of O&M.